Honda Ridgeline Battery Replacement

 - Pull the positive battery terminal off the pole.

-- The battery is still protected by a black plastic cover, which also houses the cooling fan for the battery.
+- The battery is still protected by a black plastic cover, which also houses the battery’s cooling fan.
 Find a cover clip and pull it to release the lock; you can now pull the battery cover off.

 - Using the battery handle, pull out the old battery.
 Don’t forget the location of each polarity; the + side of the battery has a red cover on the terminal.